 They weren’t strictly legal.
-Places that sold them always claimed to be on the level, but everyone knew what really went on, and it was only a matter of time before someone slipped up and the place would get shut down.
+Places that sold them always claimed to be on the level, but everyone knew what really went on.
+It was only a matter of time before someone slipped up and the place would get shut down.
 Others would pop up as soon as one fell.
 Overnight, multiplying like a virus.
 They served anyone and everyone who wanted a taste.
 The problem was, one taste could be too much.
 Many died after one dose.
-Some people gained unnatural abilities most of which were temporary.
+Some people gained unnatural abilities, most of which were temporary.
 Just enough to make a man feel immortal, and that was the draw.

 Martin never considered trying them.
 The thought had occurred to him, but he kept to alcohol for any inhibiting drugs.
 It was predictable, slow, and his body could cope with the recovery.
 No risk of instant, permanent damage.
 Genetic Altering Tonics, or GATs, were the latest craze that had created a lot of problems for the city.
 To Martin, GATs were only slightly worse than cocaine or heroin.
 He’d never been interested in trying them but he found himself in a DNA bar nonetheless.